Toolchain integration

 Vendor Wrappers

-Many designs need to connect Livt-generated VHDL to vendor-specific primitives: PLLs, block RAMs, transceivers, IO buffers, clocking resources, or generated IP.
+Many designs need to connect Livt code to vendor-specific primitives: PLLs, block RAMs, transceivers, IO buffers, clocking resources, or vendor IP.

 The usual strategy is to wrap vendor-specific functionality behind a stable Livt interface: